Nathan M. Thornhill - Independent researcher in complexity science, information theory, and computational physics

 Thornhill's research spans two main areas: dimensional information dynamics and the Existence Threshold framework—a physicalist approach to understanding consciousness through information thermodynamics.
 He's particularly interested in how systems maintain coherence against entropy, whether that's patterns persisting across dimensions, neural networks staying organized, or AI systems preserving information through computational layers.

-When not doing research, Thornhill runs a technology consultancy in Fort Wayne, Indiana, and enjoys playing guitar, gardening, and spending time with his wife and daughter.
+When not doing research, Thornhill runs 3Rivers WebTech, a technology consultancy in Fort Wayne, Indiana, and enjoys playing guitar, gardening, and spending time with his wife and daughter.

 Publications